• Skip to primary navigation

 • Scrape down the sides of the bowl, and if your mixture is still a little dry, add a further 75 grams of water along with the peas.
 Mix for a further 15 seconds, REVERSE, Speed 4 or until combined.

-• Cook the fritters for approximately 3 minutes on each side, until they are crisp and golden brown.
-Transfer the cooked fritters to a plate and cover them with foil so they stay warm, while you cook the next batch.
+• Cook the fritters for approximately 2-3 minutes on each side, until they are crisp and golden brown.
+Transfer the cooked fritters to a plate.
 Repeat until all the mixture has been used.

 Notes